divanvisagie/new/README.md

 Generate new projects from git repositories

 new is a command to create new projects based on existing git repos.
 It simply shallow clones a repository to a directory with your specified new project name, and cleans up the git files like they were never there.
-It also supports string replacement.
+It also supports 1:1 string replacement.

 ## Usage

 You can create new project from any github repository with just the username and project name

-The following command will create a new project for you based on this one:
+The following command will create a new project for you based on this one, if you do not provide a full git url it will default to GitHub:
 ```sh
 new myNewProject divanvisagie/new
 ```